googleprojectzero/domato/README.md

 The python functions are defined between ‘!begin function <function_name>’ and ‘!end function’ commands.
 The functions can be called in two ways: using ‘beforeoutput’ attribute and using <call> symbol.

-By specifying the ‘beforeoutput’ attribute in some symbol, the corresponding function will be called when this symbol is expanded, just before the result of the expension is output to the sample.
+By specifying the ‘beforeoutput’ attribute in some symbol, the corresponding function will be called when this symbol is expanded, just before the result of the expansion is output to the sample.
 The expansion result will be passed to the function in the ret_val variable.
 The function is then free to modify ret_val, store it for later use or perform any other operations.

 When using a special `<call>` symbol, the function (specified in a ‘function’ attribute) will be called when the symbol is encountered during language generation.
 Any value stored by the function in ret_val will be considered the result of the expansion (ret_val gets included in the sample).